 This might go without saying, but many can feel tempted to shed outer layers in favor of being able to move around faster during a move, but don’t do it!
 Make sure you have snow clothing or winter coats and shoes, as well as hats and gloves to protect yourself while moving in the cold.

-Make sure more delicate items are shielded from the cold and aren’t at risk for freezing inside of an unheated moving truck.
+Make sure more delicate items are shielded from the cold and aren’t at risk of freezing inside an unheated moving truck.
 If anything is temperature-sensitive, move it separately or keep it with you.

 Especially in icy or slushy weather, it’s important not to rush or put yourself at risk for injury.
 Make sure your floors are protected or otherwise prepared for people moving in and out with wet shoes or for other risk factors.
 Moving fast and getting things done isn’t worth a slip or fall!